jsr6720/goodreads-csv-to-md/posts/2019-12-18-patton,-montgomery,-rommel.md

 ## My Review 4/5

+### Date Read
+2019/12/18

+### Date Added
+2019/11/22

-Hard to summarize three great generals into one book.
+My Thoughts: Hard to summarize three great generals into one book.
 This one seems to do everyone justice.
 Coming away with a better appreciation for the commanders to fought the wars.<br/><br/>Check out the epilogue for summarized leadership lessons.
 Specifically in the will to fight and the means to fight.

 ---